angel4sara/SQL-sql_zoo/SELECT from world.md

 ```

 ###  Question 13: All the vowels
 **Task: Equatorial Guinea and Dominican Republic have all of the vowels (a e i o u) in the name.
 They don't count because they have more than one word in the name.
-Find the country that has all the vowels and no spaces in its name. - You can use the phrase name NOT LIKE '%a%' to exclude characters from your results. - The query shown misses countries like Bahamas and Belarus because they contain at least one 'a'**
+Find the country that has all the vowels and no spaces in its name. - You can use the phrase name NOT LIKE '%a%' to exclude characters from your results. - The query shown misses countries like Bahamas and Belarus because they contain at least one 'a'.**

 ```sql
 SELECT name